grycap/im-client/README.md

 * ``token`` indicates the OpenID token associated to the credential.
 This field is used in the OCCI plugin.

+* ``bearer_token_command`` command used to obtain the access token when the token is not specified.
+  This command is useful when the lifetime of the token is short, avoiding editing the authentication file each time.

 ##### OpenStack addicional fields

 OpenStack has a set of addicional fields to access a cloud site: